Jean Cabassut

 Jean Cabassut (Cabassutius) (1604 – 25 September 1685) was a French Oratorian theologian.

 Life

 He was born at Aix and entered the Oratory at the age of twenty-one.
 Though devoted to his labour he was always ready to interrupt even his most favourite study to assist the needy.
-He had taught canon law at Avignon for some time, when Cardinal Grimaldi, Archbishop of Aix, took him as companion to Rome, where Father Cabassut remained about eighteen months.
+He had taught canon law at Avignon for some time, when Cardinal Grimaldi, Archbishop of Aix, took him as a companion to Rome, where Father Cabassut remained about eighteen months.

 Returning to Aix, where he spent the rest of his life, he became a distinguished writer on questions of ecclesiastical history, canon law, and moral theology.

 Works

 Saint Alphonsus considers him classical.
 He was a probabiliorist in his moral solutions.

 The following of his works are worthy of note: